-Mary Ellen Moses, E-RYT®, NJLMT, Owner and Director
+Mary Ellen Moses, E-RYT®, NJLMT, MLDT, Owner and Director

 Private and Group Yoga Instruction, Therapeutic Massage, Pranic Healing.

-Mary is available for private yoga sessions, therapeutic massage and Energy Balancing Sessions by appointment.
+Mary is available for therapeutic yoga sessions, massage and Energy Balancing Sessions by appointment.
 Please call (973)670-7421 to schedule.

 Chuck Wood, Percussionist